 As mentioned above, the lower portion of the Corridor includes a 10-lot residential subdivision that was being prepared for development prior to Five Valleys' acquisition of the property.
 This lower property contains a developer road that was constructed to access the planned house sites.
-This lower property also contains a buried electric line, three electrical transformer boxes, and two wells.
+This lower property also contains a buried electric line, three electrical transformer boxes, two wells, and a buried agricultural water line that provides stock water to the adjacent ranch.
+The adjacent ranch is already protected with a conservation easement that conserves its agricultural, wildlife habitat, and scenic values.
+This water development on the lower property utilizes the buried electrical line and one of the two wells.